tulibraries/alma_rb/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-Use `bundle exec guard` to continuosly run specs while developing.
+Use `bundle exec guard` to continuously run specs while developing.

 ## Contributing